 8. I can teach you how to throw a punch, but never start a fight … and always know when to walk away.

-It’s a dad’s duty to teach our sons when to stand their ground and when to walk away.
+It's a father's duty to teach their sons when to stand their ground and when to walk away.
 Establishing a baseline that it’s never appropriate to hurt others for no reason is a critical, essential first step.

 9. Let’s talk about sex, drugs and rock and roll.